 Brandon Munro holds a Bachelor of Economics and Bachelor of Laws from University of Western Australia, and Graduate Diploma in Applied Finance and Investment from Securities Institute of Australia.
 He is a Fellow of the Financial Services Institute of Australia (Finsia) and is a Graduate Member of the Australian Institute of Company Directors.

 Brandon brings regulatory, governance, mergers and acquisitions and capital markets knowledge to the team.
-Brandon is the Managing Director of ASX-listed Kunene Resources Ltd.

 At the date of this report, Mr Munro has interests in the following shares and options of the Company: